iOHYES/DoggyPedia/README.md

 8. Error message is shown when there is no data available for the search made.

 # Code structure and software design patterns :
-1. ViewController  - controller to handle the search results and popullate the search data into collectionView.
+1. ViewController  - controller to handle the search results and populate the search data into collectionView.
 2. DetailsController - controller to show the details when any item is selected from the search results .
 3. BreedManager -  struct  to manage the Network call to get the details from the API.
 4. BreedData - codable struct to parse the API data.